dsathyakumar/rollup-plugin-lasso/README.md

 A minimalist [rollup](https://github.com/rollup/rollup) plugin that fits into [Lasso JS](https://github.com/lasso-js/lasso) lifecycle, by piping the output from Rollup into Lasso.

+## Requirements
+- Right now this bundles a single entry point input file
+- If there are multiple entry points, this will have to be updated to concatenate multiple sources.
+- At this moment we bundle only the first chunk.
+To include subsequent chunks, this plugin must be upgraded.
+- Assets are not included in this.
+- For Rollup < 1, use v0.0.2
+- For Rollup >= 1, use v0.0.3

 ## What it does?
 - Does bundling with [rollup](https://github.com/rollup/rollup) & pipes the output to [Lasso JS](https://github.com/lasso-js/lasso).
 - This is more about using Rollup in places where Lasso cannot be used.